 - CCF in Atlantic City

-That will make 14 dispensaries and 12 growing sites since GSD in Union Twp is supplied by GSD Woodbridge and CCF in Atlantic City is supplied by CCF in Egg Harbor.
+- That will make 14 dispensaries and 12 growing sites in New Jersey.
+GSD Woodbridge supplies GSD in Union Twp, and CCF supplies CCF in Atlantic City and Egg Harbor.